 Fixing Uncaught Exceptions in Dedicated Workers

 Uncaught exceptions in Dedicated Workers silently terminate the thread, corrupting long-running data visualization pipelines and leaving the main thread unaware.
-Mastering Fixing Uncaught Exceptions in Dedicated Workers requires a deterministic, low-overhead capture pipeline.
-This approach intercepts synchronous throws and unhandled Promise rejections without introducing GC pressure or blocking the event loop.
-Implementing this workflow is a foundational step in any comprehensive Debugging, Profiling & Production Optimization strategy.
+This guide builds a deterministic, low-overhead capture pipeline that intercepts synchronous throws and unhandled Promise rejections without introducing GC pressure or blocking the event loop — a foundational component of any Error Handling & Crash Recovery setup within the broader Debugging, Profiling & Production Optimization discipline.

 Pre-flight Diagnostics